foodcoops/foodcoops.github.io/tos.md

 ---
 layout: single
-title: Terms of Service for the global hosting platform
+title: Terms of Service for the global Foodsoft platform
 sidebar:
   nav: links
 ---